raihan2000/circular-widgets/README.md

 ### Features

-- Drag and Drop Supports (speacial thanks to andrew.zaech)
+- Drag and Drop Supports
 - Resizable (but limited)
 - Change color easily
+- More customisation options enable for Clock
+- Added Non Customisable Calendar Widget

 Many feature will be added in the future